AdamGreenhill/VirusShare-Search/README.md

 ## Configuration
 - `-d` or `--directory`: sets the working directory (e.g. where the search takes place, and where the hash files are downloaded to)
 - `-l` or `--latest`: sets the latest hash repository.
-This is primarily used when updating the local repository of hash files
+As of writing, the latest is 220.
+This is used when updating the local repository of hash files

 ## Compatibility
 - Python 3.4